 Seven Graham, who moved to West Hollywood in 2015, stated he had just biked to Santa Monica the other day for a film screening.
 On the way, he said he felt safe going through what he claimed to be protected bike lines in Beverly Hills, but not in the unprotected bike lanes of West Hollywood.
 “People [in the B.H. section] steer clear.
 They respect cyclists.
 You feel like you’re going to be okay,” said Graham.

-Councilmember Lauren Meister raised concerns as to whether the proposal would prevent further use of “sharrows,” raised or median bike lines, and painted bike lanes going forward.
+Councilmember Lauren Meister raised concerns about whether the proposal would prevent further use of “sharrows,” raised or median bike lines, and painted bike lanes going forward.
 “Maybe it needs to be broader to say our policy should be to use the safest type of lane possible for a particular street, on a case-by-case basis,” she suggested.
-She added that there are some streets where what the policy is prescribing wouldn’t really be possible and the city may need the flexibility to use a “sharrow” instead.
+She added that there are some streets where what the policy is prescribing wouldn’t be possible and the city may need the flexibility to use a “sharrow” instead.

 Councilmember John Heilman also sought more clarity.
 He assumed the proposal is suggesting protected bike lanes will always be the preference when possible, but said, “I don’t see us really talking about any particular streets right now because we don’t have those before us.
 So, I don’t see how we could direct staff to amend any existing plans without knowing whether it’s feasible or what the cost would be.”

 “Our hope is that this policy would reframe every opportunity we have with the streetscape to aim for that highest protective facility possible,” Byers responded.
-“And then – as your suggesting, councilmember Meister – not let go of the opportunity to create a lane, but start from that lens of safety and work our way down.”
+“And then – as you’re suggesting, councilmember Meister – not let go of the opportunity to create a lane, but start from that lens of safety and work our way down.”

-Francisco Contreras, a Long-term Planning Manager with the city, confirmed that the staff sees the motion as a route to making protected bike infrastructure as the default only where feasible and applicable.
+Francisco Contreras, a Long-term Planning Manager with the city, confirmed that the staff sees the motion as a route to making protected bike infrastructure the default only where feasible and applicable.

 With clarifications seemingly accepted, the motion passed unanimously, 5-0.
 Staff will now be able to bring specific plans for feasibility and targeting streets like Beverly Boulevard back for the council to further consider.